USEPA/OneEPA-Standalone-App-Template/README.md

 ```
 In addition, all JavaScript has been removed.
 This template does not rely on a specific version of jQuery.
 This should minimize any JavaScript conflicts with application JavaScript.
 Previous menus that relied on JavaScript have been converted to use CSS only.

+Finally, we need to provide a roadmap for updating this template and stick to it so that we minimize constant and unexpected updates.
+There should be a commitment to keep changes to this template to a minimum.

 # This template is in draft and we are working through several issues.
 Please do not use this template in production just yet.

 Outstanding issues/items:
 1) Review of concept with the Guild Facilitation Group which includes OWC and the OEI web team.
-2) Provide a list of relevant css snipets based on the EPA Style Guide
+2) Provide a list of relevant css snippets based on the EPA Style Guide
 3) Resolve print view
 4) Add forsee code
 5) Add capability for sitewide notices